Best OBD2 Scanner for DIY Auto Repair

 - Owners manual needs improvement

-- Read/Clear codes related to check engine light only, no support for other systems.
+- Read/Clear codes related to check engine light only.
+No support for other systems.

 5. Launch Creader